clasen/ModelMix/README.md

             max_tokens: 200,
         },
         config: {
-            system: "You are ALF from Melmac.",
+            system: 'You are ALF from Melmac.',
             max_history: 2
         }
     });